jrclem/LightUpVase/README.md

 1. Solder 3 green wires to the 5v, Din, and GND leads in the single Neopixel.
  * Make sure the wires are at least 180cm long to account for the twisting.
 2. Insert Neopixel and cable through stem.
 Strip wires and glue exposed wires to the groves in the stem.
- * Clockwise starting at the fin of the stem place: 5V, Din, and GND.
+ * Clockwise starting at the fin of the stem base: 5V, Din, and GND.
 3. Glue the petals to the stem using plenty of CA glue.
 4. Solder wires to the 5v, Din, and GND leads in the Neopixel Ring.
+5. Solder wires to the 3 battery plates.
+6. Cut and mold the plates to fit separately in the stem coupler.
-5. Load [vase.ino](../master/vase.ino) into the ProTrinket
+7. Load [vase.ino](../master/vase.ino) into the ProTrinket.
-6. Solder components to board according to the schema while ensuring that they fit in the 3D printed insert.
+8. Solder components to board according to the [schematics](../master/LightUpVase-Schematics.png).
+ * Ensure that all components fit in the 3D printed insert while you trim and solder wires in place.
+9. Glue the button, switch, power adaptor, and wired battery plates in place using CA glue or resin.
-7. Screw the insert into the vase, and lightly glue in place.
+10. Screw the insert into the vase, and lightly glue in place.
-8. Plug in and test the assmebly
+11. Plug in and test the assmebly